jasongrimes/fretboardfoundation/_chapters/030-scales/050-natural-minor-scale.md

 ## Practicing natural minor

-See {% include chapter-link.html slug="practicing-scales" %} for general information about practicing scales.
+See "practicing scales" in {% include chapter-link.html slug="scale-intro" anchor="practicing-scales" %}
+for general information about practicing scales.

 ### Practice as relative major